“The only thing standing between you and your goal is the bull**** story you keep telling yourself as to why you can’t achieve it.” – Jordan Belfort

 The day I did a 10-second handstand…

 I have always wanted to be able to do a handstand.
-The balance, control, and strength needed to keep ones self upright has always impressed me.
+The balance, control, and strength needed to keep one’s self upright have always impressed me.

 As a child, my brother and I would have contests at my grandparent’s cottage to see who could hold a handstand longer.